mythology-and-legends-in-warfare

 Leif Erikson and the Discovery of Vinland

 Around the year 1000, Leif Erikson, son of Erik the Red, sailed west from Greenland and reached a land he called Vinland, because of the wild grapes (or berries) found there.
-The location is now widely accepted as the northern tip of Newfoundland in Canada.
+The location is now widely accepted as the northern tip of Newfoundland, Canada.
 The Norse sagas describe further voyages by Leif’s siblings (Thorvald, Thorsteinn, and Freydís) and a merchant named Thorfinn Karlsefni, who attempted to establish a permanent settlement.
-The sagas recount clashes with the Indigenous people they called Skrælingar, which likely refers to ancestors of the Beothuk or other Algonquian groups.
+The sagas recount clashes with the Indigenous people they called Skrælingar, likely ancestors of the Beothuk or other Algonquian groups.

 Archaeological Evidence: L’Anse aux Meadows

 In 1960, archaeologists Helge and Anne Stine Ingstad discovered irrefutable evidence of a Norse settlement at L’Anse aux Meadows in Newfoundland.
 The site contains the remains of eight turf-walled buildings, a forge, a boat repair area, and artifacts typical of Greenlandic Norse farming.
 Carbon-14 dating places the occupation around 1000 AD.
 The site is now a UNESCO World Heritage Site and a National Historic Site of Canada.
-L’Anse aux Meadows was not a large colony but likely served as a base for further exploration, timber collection, and trade with the southern regions of Vinland.
-It was occupied for perhaps a decade before being abandoned due to lack of population, hostile relations, and the distance from Greenland.
+L’Anse aux Meadows was not a large colony but likely served as a base for further exploration, timber collection, and trade with southern Vinland regions.
+It was occupied for perhaps a decade before being abandoned due to lack of population, hostile relations, and distance from Greenland.
+The UNESCO page on L’Anse aux Meadows provides official details.

 Why Vinland Failed